joybridges/RT5000-Application/README.md

 6. Alloy parts- for durability reasons, especially for the wheels and joints-
 7. Health mode- so the robot would make any recipe the healthiest way possible and potrion you correctly when cooking
 8. Self charging battery- green features always sell well and everyone wants to save on power
-9. wifi feature- to download things like recipies playlists and books striaght to the robot
+9. Wifi feature- to download things like recipies playlists and books striaght to the robot
 10. Charging ports- to charge your electronics on, emergency changing capabilities in a power outage